kionsoftware/terraform-provider-kion/README.md

 # Import the resource from your environment - this assumes you have a module called
 # 'aws-cloudformation-template' and you are importing into a resource you defined as 'AuditLogging'.
-# The '20' at the end is the ID of the resource in cloudtamer.io.
+# The '20' at the end is the ID of the resource in Kion.
 terraform import module.aws-cloudformation-template.kion_aws_cloudformation_template.AuditLogging 20

 # Verify the state is correct - there shouldn't be any changes listed.